asminkarki012/todo-list-app/README.md

 [Live Preview](https://asminkarki012.github.io/todo-list-app/)

 ## To add
-- pending and completed tasks number
+- display pending and completed tasks number
+~~ - Editing options ~~
+- Add post so that it appear in recent